chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

   transfer.save(); // Save the Transfer entity to the store }```

+Event Handling: handleTransfer listens to TransferEvent emitted by the Uniswap contract.
+Unique ID Generation: Uses the transaction hash and log index to ensure unique entity IDs.
+Entity Creation: Retrieves or creates Account entities for sender and receiver.
+Data Assignment: Maps event parameters to entity fields.
+Statistics Update: Updates sender and receiver statistics based on transfer value.
 Mapping Functions: Functions like `handleTransfer` act as event handlers for Ethereum smart contract events (TransferEvent).
 They instantiate new GraphQL entities (Transfer) using event data, update related account entities (`fromAccount` and `toAccount`), and ensure these changes are persistently stored in the subgraph's datastore.
 ````